 The tour also takes you underground to the mosque’s beautiful Hammams (bathhouses).
 There’s a hugely impressive network of rooms down here with giant, marble-carved fountains shaped like lotus flowers.

 Back during my visit foreigners couldn’t actually use the baths.
 Therefore I had to make do with parking myself poolside on one of the marble benches.
 Still, it was nice simply to sit breathing in the minty air.
 In May 2019 the Moroccan government opened the baths to the public for the first time ever!

-Looking for a private, more detailed tour of Hassan II Mosque?
+Looking for a private tour of the mosque?
 Have a look at getyourguide.com for a variety of options.